Create an Excel Time Card Template For Employees

-- Any exceptional late coming need to be adjusted manually.
+- Any exceptional late coming needs to be adjusted manually.

-- Anything extra payment also should be adjusted outside the time card template in excel sheet.
+- Anything extra payment also should be adjusted outside the time card template in the excel sheet.

 - Apply the pivot table after all the dates.

 This has been a guide to Excel Time Card Template.
-Here we discuss how to create a time card template of employees to record “In” time and “Out” time of particular organizations.
-You may learn more about excel from the following articles –
+Here we discuss how to create a time card template for employees to record “In” time and “Out” time of particular organizations.
+You can learn more about excel from the following articles –